laravel/docs/upgrade.md

 ##### Renamed Swift methods to Symfony

-All Swift methods were renamed to Symfony.
+All Swift methods were renamed to an equivalent with Symfony in the method name.
 For example:

     // BEFORE
     $this->withSwiftMessage(function ($message) {